Xaplomian/DissimuloPicoCTFWriteUps/Reverse Engineering/Vault Doors/vault-door-6/ReadMe.md

     }
 }
 ```
-This was done primarily with python scripts, a python script is attached.
+This was done primarily with python scripts, a combined python script is attached.

 1. Convert the hex values to binary.
 A length of seven binary digits is needed, so that each value has the same number of digits to compare against the key.
 Eight is not needed, because if there was eight each value would have 0 first which is unnecessary processing.
 	1. Convert the key.
 The key is the hex character in `if (((passBytes[i] ^ 0x55)`.
 It is best to do this by hand from an ASCII table.